AlexandraBledea/SOA/README.md

 4. **Notification Service**: Sends emails for task assignments and upcoming deadlines.

 ## **API Gateway**
-The API Gateway is built with **NGINX** and acts as a reverse proxy and load balancer, efficiently routing requests to the appropriate backend services.
+The API Gateway is built with **NGINX** and acts as a reverse proxy, efficiently routing requests to the appropriate backend services.
 It routes the traffic based on the following rules:
 - /task/** - routed towards Task Service app instances
 - /authentication/** - routed towards the Authentication Service

+## Load Balancing Mechanism
+### Built-in Docker Load Balancing:

+The task service is deployed with multiple replicas, and Docker's internal service discovery (DNS-based round-robin load balancing) automatically distributes requests among them.
+E.g. When Nginx makes a request to task:8060, Docker dynamically routes it to one of the available replicas.

 ## **Database Layer**
 A shared **PostgreSQL** database instance is used for the Authentication and Tasks microservices.